JukkaL/alore/windows/installer/README-installer.txt

      $ make install-strip
  * Use MakeNSISW to build windows\installer\alore.nsi (this file is within the Alore build directory, not in C:\Alore).
-   * You may want to set the Alore version number before building the installer (BrandingText in windows\installer\alore.nsi).
+   * Set the Alore version number before building an installer for an Alore release (ALORE_VERSION in windows\installer\alore.nsi).
+The correct format is "1.2.3" (even if the last number is 0).
    * The installer generation script uses the files in the build directory (for documentation) and the installed files in C:\Alore (for the rest of the files).
 The latter path is hard coded.